swhh/poetry_project/poetry_project/README.md

 poetry install
 ```

-4. Create a `.env` file in the project root and add your ElevenLabs API key:
+4. Create a `.env` file in the project root and add your ElevenLabs API key (Add a Gemini API key 'GEMINI_API_KEY' if you want to run chat.py as well):
 ```
 ELEVENLABS_API_KEY=your_api_key_here
 ```